A Galois connection between classical and intuitionistic logics. I: Syntax: Introduction

+The present series of papers (the sequels being \cite{M2} and \cite{M3}) belongs firmly to the field of Logic, but is motivated primarily by considerations of mathematical practice rather than any internal developments in the field of Logic.
+Therefore it is addressed not only to logicians, but to other mathematicians as well.
+The reader who is not familiar with any of the terms used can consult the treatise \cite{M0} as need arises; one of its main goals is precisely to make the present series accessible to a general mathematical audience.

 This paper introduces a logical apparatus that enables one to study in a formal setting basic interdependencies between what can be called (cf.\ \S\ref{philosophy}) two modes of knowledge: knowledge-that (or knowledge of truths) and knowledge-how (or knowledge of methods).
 In mathematical practice, these have been traditionally represented by {\it propositions} (i.e., assertions, such as theorems and conjectures) and {\it problems} (such as geometric construction problems and initial value problems).
 The English word ``problem'' is, in fact, somewhat imprecise; we will use it in the narrow sense of a request (or desire) to find a construction meeting specified criteria on output and permitted means (as in ``chess problem'').
 This meaning is less ambiguously captured by the German {\it Aufgabe} (as opposed to the German {\it Problem}) and the Russian {\it задача} (as opposed to {\it проблема}).
-English words with related meanings include {\it task, assignment, exercise, challenge, aim, mission}.
+The closest English word is {\it task} (other words with related meanings include {\it assignment, exercise, challenge, aim, mission}), but as it is not normally used in mathematical contexts, we prefer to speak of {\it problems}.